-Here are a few links that led me to go back to the Dr. for a very specific set of blood panels to see if my suspicions were correct, that I was losing testosterone.
+Here is some of the information that led me to go back to the Dr. for a very specific set of blood panels to see if my suspicions were correct, that I was losing testosterone.

 What I was prescribed:

-I was told it would take a month before the effects “kicked in”, but I felt it in 4 doses, that’s two weeks.
+I was told it would take a month before the effects “kicked in”, but I felt it in four doses, that’s two weeks.

 The biggest, most noticeable changes: